 COVID-19 has been such a large part of our lives for so long that it's easy to forget it's a very new virus, and there is still a great deal to learn about it.
 To do that, the science community relies on members of the public - those who have had coronavirus and those who haven't - to sign up as research volunteers.

 Nottingham GP Dr Simon Royal has been involved in organising and leading health trials and studies for many years.
-As well as leading clinical research at his own practice, he works for the NHS's research arm, the National Institute of Health Research (NIHR).
+As well as leading clinical research at his own practice, he works for the NHS's research arm, the National Institute for Health Research (NIHR).

 "With the events of this year, good-quality NHS research has become a lot more topical and relevant," Dr Royal says.
 "People can clearly see the importance of designing and performing strong research that gives you the answers you need.
 They are also realising that in order to get those answers, we need people to volunteer to take part."